Smueez/flutter_data_table/README.md

 - If you use this table under any scroll view then provide a fixed height to the table.

 ## Known Limitations
-- Sor doesn't work when there is any edit text field in the table.
+- Sort doesn't work when there is any edit text field in the table.
 - Does not work when the table is under any scroll view without fixed height.
 - It does not automatically calculate the height of the parent widget.
 - Have to write extra codes to get the rows and column data.